 I’ve been getting some hobby work done since Warhammer 40K 8th dropped.
 I have a lot of unfinished projects (who doesn’t?) that I’m finally getting around to.
-It’s mostly been some repair work, like my Keeper, and some rebasing as well.
+It’s mostly been some repair work, like my Keeper of Secrets, and some rebasing as well.

 I’m still trying to figure out 8th, so I haven’t really committed to anything new as I have no idea what my plan is just yet.
 However, I have gotten back to my Maulerfiend/Forgefiend that I started building over a year ago.
 I did some bare minimal building on it in 7th, so it was at least useable, but it was incomplete.

 Nothing special here other than the fact it’s completely magnetized to be used as a Maulerfiend or Forgefiend, and with all options available to either.

 The other thing I’m doing is reworking the base on my first Fiend build.
 The magnets I had used in the base were a bit too weak.
 I often had issues keeping the model on there, so I strengthened those.

 I also glued the feed to the legs.
 They were magnetized, as at the time I thought I’d have to swap them around as I went from Maulerfiend to Forgefiend.
 I learned that the feet work in either configuration, so I never had to swap them.
 So, I glued them to the legs because it needed it for support.
 Otherwise those ankles were a weak point and often caused issues.

 Lastly, as you’ll see, I’m rebasing the Fiend.
 The basing technique on there was the 3rd version of my snow technique, close but not a match to the last version, the 4th.